WELCOME! You will want to read all the way to the end of this page before you click on the link to start your online check in process!

 Additional Information re.
 Frequently Asked Questions

-Assistantship/Fellowship: Students with an Assistantship/Fellowship will need to apply for a Social Security Number (SSN) at the Social Security Administration Office.
-The application process will require the student's immigration documents (passport, visa, I-94 record, Continued Attendance I-20), the department offer letter, the UFIC SSN authorization letter, and Social Security application form.
-Additional information will be provided during check-in.
-The Continued Attendance I-20 and the UFIC letter will be provided together, approximately one week after you complete check-in.
+Students with an Assistantship/Fellowship, OR on-campus employment after your completed check-in, who will need to apply for a Social Security Number (SSN) at the Social Security Administration Office, please read our *website* for instructions.
+The application process will require the student's immigration documents (passport, visa, I-94 record, Continued Attendance I-20), the Department offer letter, the UFIC authorization letter, Social Security application form, available on their website https://secure.ssa.gov/apps6z/FOLO/fo001.jsp, and the SSN questionnaire found on our *website* .
+The Continued Attendance I-20 and the UFIC letter will be provided with the copies of your documents when Debra Anderson emails you that your packet is ready for pick up and your appointment has been set.

-Credentials: If necessary, you may present your transcripts/graduation credentials to the Admissions office in 222 Criser Hall.
+Present your transcripts/graduation credentials to the Admissions office in Criser Hall.
+Visit https://admissions.ufl.edu/apply/international/ for more information.

-Computer Lab/Printing: If you need to print something, you can use any computer printing station on campus, such as in the Library and the Reitz Union, with your UFID card.
-If you do not have your card yet, you may still be able to use the on-campus computer printing stations with your GatorLink email account.
+If you need to print something, you can use any computer printing station on campus, such as in the Library and the Reitz Union, with your UFID card.
+If you do not have your card yet, you may still be able to use the on campus computer printing stations with your GatorLink email account.